santiagogonzalez-dev/fractal-nvim/README.md

 Most of your configs should go under `./user`, just treat it like the lua directory, with the difference that you can clearly differentiate your user configs from the modules written by me.
-Also do note that your `./user/init.lua` will be run after reading your `settings.json`.
+Also do note that your `./user/init.lua` will be run after reading your `fractal.json`.

-## settings.json
+## fractal.json
-The file `./user/settings.json` is an easy way of configuring neovim, this is a basic example:
+The file `./user/fractal.json` is an easy way of using the modules that I've written, this is a basic example:

 ```json
 {